Ouidah (former Whydah)

 Benin (former Dahomey) became independent from France in 1960.
 A 99-year lease on a staff house at 10 Commercial Avenue had been bought in 1957.
 Offices were leased in UAC Building No 1 on Siluko Road and a residence (which was subsequently bought in 1964) at Plot 114 in the Government Residential Area.
 The Post closed in 1975.

 Bechuanaland became a British protectorate in 1895 and achieved full independence within the Commonwealth, as Botswana, in 1966.
 Gaborone, an almost entirely new town, became the seat of government in 1965.
 The government of Botswana granted freehold sites for the high commission offices and the residence.
 The former was at Lots 1079-1084 on Queens Road at the central end of the Mall, and the latter at Plot 1865, comprising 2.3 acres.
 The Ministry of Works designed the buildings for both sites, and Costains constructed them during 1966-7.
 The residence, built at a cost of about £40,000, was named Westminster House.
 Five other sites were separately and concurrently purchased and built upon for staff accommodation.
-They were: Lots 53 and 54 (Clyde Lodge); Lots 72 and 73 (Thames Lodge); Lots 248-50 (four flats at Conway Court, plus staff amenities); Lots 258-9 (3 Coniston bungalows); and Lots 121, 128-9, 204, and 210-11 (other bungalows).
-[What still in occupation?]
+They were: Lots 53 and 54 (Clyde Lodge, for the deputy high commissioner); Lots 72 and 73 (Thames Lodge); Lots 248-50 (four flats at Conway Court, plus staff amenities); Lots 258-9 (3 Coniston bungalows); and Lots 121, 128-9, 204, and 210-11 (four other bungalows).

 Burundi became independent from Belgian administration in 1962.
 A residence at Chaussée Prince Louis Rwagasore was bought in that year for £9,000 and an office at 906 Avenue des Euphorbes, known as ‘Old East House’ was bought in 1965 for £11,000.